Home

 The Scarletts lived in Bear Run near Ohio Pyle, on the Mill Run road.
 When their daughter Della reached her 16th birthday, in August 1940, a party was held at their residence, with about 75 guests.
 "The evening was spent in games," said the Courier, "after which lunch was served by Mrs. Scarlett, assisted by Miss.
 Margaret Scarlett and Mrs. Wendell Burnsworth. the honored guest was the recipient of many lovely gifts."
 Guests came from Dunbar, Maple Summit, Mill Run, Normalville and Ohiopyle.

-Tragedy struck in September 1940 when 11-year-old daughter Betty Mae was killed by a "runaway" automobile while trying to save her five-year-old brother Alonzo from being crushed under its wheels.
+Tragedy struck in September 1940 when 11-year-old daughter Betty Mae was killed by a "runaway" automobile while she was trying to save her five-year-old brother Alonzo from being crushed under its wheels.
 Reported the Courier:

 The two children were playing in the road in front of their house when a car, which had been parked a short distance above, bore down on them.
 Seeing the impending accident, Betty reached for her brother, Lorenzo, and pushed him out of its patch.
 She, however, was unable to escape and was crushed under the right front wheel.
 The car went on down the road and stopped when it struck an embankment.
 The girl suffered internal injuries and shock, in addition to innumerable brush burns and bruises.
 She was taken to the home of her grandmother, Mrs. Minnie Hyatt of Ohiopyle, and a physician summoned.
 Because of the intensity of the shock and severity of her injuries, she was unable to be moved to a hospital.
 She lay in a coma all night and died at 7 o'clock this morning, never regaining consciousness.